Meet the Music Makers of Western Springs Faculty

 Katie holds a M.M. and GPD in Violin Performance from the Hartt School in Hartford, CT.
 Before completing her graduate studies at Hartt, Katie received a B.S. in Music Education from Duquesne University in Pittsburgh, PA.
 She is a strong advocate for the development and strengthening of music programs in schools across the US, and has been teaching in private, small group, and classroom settings for over 15 years.

-Joshua P. Daniels (he/him/his) is a graduate-educated composer and vocalist based in the Northalsted community of Chicago, Il.
+Joshua Paul Daniels (he/him/his) is a composer based in Chicago, IL.
 While studying for his Bachelor of Arts in Music at Spring Arbor University he won their Composition, Vocal Performance, and Vocal Leadership awards.
 Additionally, he won Spring Arbor University's 2018 Christmas Carol Composition Competition.
-He then moved on to earn his MMus in Composition from Central Michigan University while also working as graduate assistant.
-There he taught both ear training and music theory classes for undergraduate music majors and minors.
+He then moved on to earn his Master of Music in Composition from Central Michigan University.
+While there he won a second place honorable mention in their 2020 Large Ensemble Composition Competition.
+Since his graduation from Central Michigan University in 2021 he has set down roots in Chicago.
+In 2025 he was commissioned to write The Caged Skylark for CMAC: the University of Chicago Glee Club.
+He also had a performance by Drew Hosler with Vox Novus' 15 Minutes of Fame, and collaborated with Hope Arthur to write and record a piece for prepared piano.

 Juliet%2BDawson.jpg